pali-english/pali-english.github.io/README.md

 clear and undisturbed,
 they’ve ended desire to be reborn:
 that’s who I call a brahmin.

+    Candaṁva - like the moon
+    vimalaṁ - pure, spotless
+    suddhaṁ - clean, pure
+    vippasannamanāvilaṁ - clear and undisturbed mind (from "vippasanna", meaning clear, and "anāvilaṁ", meaning without cloud or undisturbed)
+    Nandībhavaparikkhīṇaṁ - ended desire for existence (from "Nandī", meaning delight or pleasure, "bhava", meaning becoming or existence, and "parikkhīṇaṁ", meaning exhausted or ended) tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Yomaṁ palipathaṁ duggaṁ,
 saṁsāraṁ mohamaccagā;